 Instead of adding rows like a type 2 SCD, we add columns to maintain the current and previous records.
 In this case, we don’t maintain a full history of the data – just a limited slice.

-Knowing and understanding the different types of SCD’s is critical in making sure that a data warehouse has been designed appropriately.
-The last thing we want is to have a Type 1 dimension when we needed a Type 2 or a Type 3 since that means we’d be losing data.
+Knowing and understanding the different types of SCD’s is critical.
+This will ensure that a data warehouse has been designed appropriately.
+The last thing you want is to have a Type 1 dimension when we needed a Type 2 or a Type 3.
+As a result, you’d be losing data by design.
 In a growing data-centric economy, it’s becoming more and more important to maintain historical data for analytics and machine learning so be sure to design appropriately.